Parag Khanna: Early life and education

 Khanna was born in Kanpur, India.
 His childhood was spent between India and the United Arab Emirates before his family moved to New York City.
-He obtained the degree of Bachelor of Science in International Affairs from the School of Foreign Service at Georgetown University, and also a Master of Arts in Security Studies from Georgetown in 2005.
-In 2010, he received his PhD in international relations from the London School of Economics, completing a thesis entitled The World Economic Forum: An anatomy of multi-stakeholder global policy-making.
+He obtained a Bachelor of Science in International Affairs from the School of Foreign Service at Georgetown University, and also a Master of Arts in Security Studies from Georgetown in 2005.
+In 2010, he received his PhD in international relations from the London School of Economics.